ctsai-1/wheelchair-design-platform/README.md

 2. as the code

 extract the SD card fromn the rasperry and create a .env file at the root of boot,

+#### Arduino Mega
+1. connect the Arduino Mega to the computer via serial

+2. open the Arduino IDE

+3. install the following libraries:

+    Wire.h, Adafruit_Sensor.h, Adafruit_BNO055.h, utility/imumaths.h, Adafruit_NeoPixel.h

+4. in the Arduino IDE, go in the top menu 'Tools > Boards', and select 'Arduino/Genuino Mega or Mega 2560'
+5. check that the right serial port is selected in 'Tools > Boards'